FrancescoCortella/labsforpartners-microsoftfabric/lab3_part2.1_fabric.md

 1. To create a shortcut, open Lakehouse Explorer, click on the three dots next to Files and select New Shortcut.
    ![image](https://github.com/FrancescoCortella/labsforpartners-microsoftfabric/assets/135111177/af5c7703-bf1b-4b5e-81b4-cdc68b89d8db)

-2. Select Azure Data Lake Storage Gen2 on external source, and connect to the resource where you have written the gold layer.
+2. Select Azure Data Lake Storage Gen2 on external source, and connect to the resource where the gold layer is written.
-3. Complete URL with https://adlsmsdbpartners.dfs.core.windows.net/, and select Account Key as Authentication kind.
-The account key is the following string: eFvWqJCfctoJkSbqsfXYdggfkz/Lx+O8rcQqMPxnuBxdwy4pDJtIjzBx9pFVvTeIuCTn4Rg+5chj+AStkO4Gvg==
+3. Complete URL with **https://adlsmsdbpartners.dfs.core.windows.net/**, and select **Account Key** as Authentication kind.
+The account key is the following string: **eFvWqJCfctoJkSbqsfXYdggfkz/Lx+O8rcQqMPxnuBxdwy4pDJtIjzBx9pFVvTeIuCTn4Rg+5chj+AStkO4Gvg==**
    ![image](https://github.com/FrancescoCortella/labsforpartners-microsoftfabric/assets/135111177/909f8196-7b5e-40eb-9119-4c12d7afad70)

 4. Use gold_shortcut as shortcut Name and enter /gold-container in the Sub Path. **For the sake of the lab, we assume this is the ADLS container where your tables land after Databricks ETL operations.**